juju/docs/src/en/charms-fan.md

 need to inform Juju about it.
 See
 [AWS specific features][anchor__aws-specific-features] for how to do this.

-Here, FAN networking will be leveraged by deploying and relating applications that are running in different LXD containers, where the containers are housed on separate machines.
+Here, Fan networking will be leveraged by deploying and relating applications that are running in different LXD containers, where the containers are housed on separate machines.